mesosphere/dcos-docs-site/pages/services/cassandra/2.5.0-3.11.3/operations/index.md

 - `HTTPS_PROXY`: specifications for the {{ model.TechName }} backup plan, taken from `config.yaml`.

 Optional parameters:
 - `S3_ENDPOINT_URL`: URL of S3 compatible storage.
-If you want to backup to S3 compatible storage, Please provide this parameter in `backup-s3` plan.
+If you want to backup to S3 compatible storage, please provide this parameter in `backup-s3` plan.
 - `AWS_SESSION_ID`: It may also be necessary to set the `AWS_SESSION_ID` depending on how you authenticate with AWS.
 - `AWS_SESSION_TOKEN`: It may also be necessary to set the `AWS_SESSION_TOKEN` depending on how you authenticate with AWS.